 Do you see that little purple dot on the holder?
 JNB also adjusts their oblique holders specifically for certain nibs.
 This is extremely helpful because I know that the holder I order will fit a particular nib with little to no adjustment necessary, which is extremely helpful for beginners like me.

 For more info, you can see JNB's notes on what holders work with the Zebra G here.
 At each individual holder's product listing, JNB also links to a chart showing what nibs fit in each holder.
-Love this!

 On to the nibs!